ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-28-github-pages-portfolio-session1v1.5.md

 The entire class is conducted in a hands on manner - at the end of the class everyone will have made their own online portfolio, hosted on github using the Jekyll static site generator, complete with a blog and knowledge of the Ruby and NodeJS toolchains, git/github, a bit of experience on the command line, a bit about gulpjs and the ability to create new projects and host the source and completed website on github as well.
 This is a jam packed course.

 To make things easier, the class uses the free c9 service that Free Code Camp uses in their curriculum.
 Folks taking the class should setup a git hub account, a c9 account and create their new workspace for the class.
-I have made instructions on how to do that on [my blog]({{ BASE_PATH/projects/github-pages-portfolio-class-setup-with-c9 }}).
+I have made instructions on how to do that on .

 The first session covers the following topics: